Jon Vickers: International career

 Vickers' debut role at the Metropolitan Opera in 1960 was Canio in Pagliacci.
-He would appear at the Metropolitan Opera in New York City, N.Y. over a period of 27 years in 280 performances of 17 roles, including Florestan in Fidelio, Siegmund in Wagner's Die Walküre, Don Jose in Bizet's Carmen, Radamès in Aida, Erik in Wagner's Der fliegende Holländer, Herman in Tchaikovsky's Queen of Spades, Samson in both Handel's oratorio and Saint-Saëns' Samson et Dalila, the title role of Verdi's Otello, Don Alvaro in Verdi's La forza del destino, Peter Grimes, Tristan und Isolde, Laca in Janáček's Jenůfa, Vasek in Smetana's The Bartered Bride, and the title role in Wagner's Parsifal, giving his farewell in 1987.
+He would appear at the Met over a period of 27 years in 280 performances of 17 roles, including Florestan in Fidelio, Siegmund in Die Walküre, Don José in Bizet's Carmen, Radamès in Aida, Erik in Wagner's Der fliegende Holländer, Herman in Tchaikovsky's Queen of Spades, Samson in both Handel's oratorio and Saint-Saëns' Samson et Dalila, the title role of Verdi's Otello, Don Alvaro in Verdi's La forza del destino, Peter Grimes, Tristan und Isolde, Laca in Janáček's Jenůfa, Vasek in Smetana's The Bartered Bride, and the title role in Wagner's Parsifal, giving his farewell in 1987.

-Although scheduled to sing Tannhäuser at Covent Garden in the late 1970s, Vickers dropped out, claiming he could not empathize with the character, and that the opera itself was blasphemous in nature.
-He sang Nerone in Monteverdi's L'incoronazione di Poppea at the Paris Opéra, and Alvaro in La forza del destino at the Met (1975).
-His roles also included Don Carlos, Andrea Chenier, Herod in Salome.
-Vickers sang Pollione in Norma.
+Although scheduled to sing Tannhäuser at Covent Garden in the late 1970s, Vickers dropped out, claiming that he could not empathize with the character and that the opera itself was blasphemous.
+He sang Nerone in Monteverdi's L'incoronazione di Poppea at the Paris Opéra.
+His repertoire also included the title role in Giordano's Andrea Chenier, Herod in Strauss's Salome, and Pollione in Bellini's Norma.

-He also sang rarely heard roles such as Cellini in Berlioz's Benvenuto Cellini, Ratan-Sen in Roussel's Padmavati and Sergei in Shostakovitch's Lady Macbeth of the Mtsensk District.
-Many critics praised his interpretation of Verdi's Otello, which he recorded twice: in 1960 with Tullio Serafin and 1973 with Herbert von Karajan.
+In addition, he sang rarely heard roles such as Cellini in Berlioz's Benvenuto Cellini, Ratan-Sen in Roussel's Padmavati and Sergei in Shostakovitch's Lady Macbeth of the Mtsensk District.
+Many critics praised his interpretation of Otello, which he recorded: in both 1960 with Tullio Serafin and 1973 with Karajan.
 Vickers also was a long time collaborator with American pianist Richard Woitach.

-Vickers became one of Karajan's favourite singers at the lavish Salzburg Easter and Summer Festivals in Der Ring des Nibelungen, Carmen, Otello, Fidelio as well as Tristan und Isolde.

-Vickers further sang at the 'home' of Italian opera, Milan's La Scala, as well as in the major opera houses of Chicago, San Francisco, Vienna, and at the Salzburg Festival.
+Vickers became one of Karajan's favourite singers at the Salzburg Easter and Summer Festivals, performing there in Der Ring des Nibelungen, Carmen, Otello, Fidelio and Tristan und Isolde.
+He sang as well in the major opera houses of Chicago, San Francisco and Vienna.
 He retired in 1988.